UCI-GDIM31/class-activities-Bjohnston07/README.md

 ## Devlogs
 ### W1
 Write your W1 activity Devlog here.
+The camera stays in place and the cat moves around the world with the player's view stuck.
 ### W2
 Create future Devlog sub-headers with the three # symbols, then write your Devlogs below them.